 This database explores opposing sides of many important issues; but your chosen topic may not be covered.

 This database includes pro/con viewpoints, reference, newspaper, magazine and academic journal articles, statistics, videos, and images.

 For BIO 3000, the ‘Energy and Environmentalism,’ ‘Health and Medicine,’ and ‘Science, Technology and Ethics’ sections will be the most relevant to look through.

-- Methods section - Scholarly articles will have this section that tells exactly HOW the research was conducted
+- Methods section - how the research was conducted

-- Level of language used - Popular articles are written at an 8th grade reading level and are meant for the general public.
-Scholarly articles are written using high-level discipline specific language and are meant for scientists with advanced degrees.
+- Level of language used - professional, scientific language is found in scholarly articles.
+Popular articles are written at an 8th grade reading level and are meant for the general public.

 Refworks allows you to create a personal database of references and automatically generate formatted bibliographies for your projects.